 about maandag wasdag

 After finishing the Academy Minerva in Groningen, the Netherlands, Rolina moved to Rotterdam, the Netherlands where she lived and worked.
 When the farm in the Noordoostpolder threatened to become empty.
-Rolina decided in 2013 to live and works on the farm.
+Rolina decided in 2013 to live and work at the farmhouse.

 Upon her return to the Noordoostpolder she became fascinated by the women who in the 40ties-50ties “came along” with their husband to the Noordoostpolder.
 Just like her grandmother who came with her grandfather from Wassenaar, the Netherlands to the Noordoostpolder.
 In her search for footage from that period, she found to her surprise photos of women in traditional clothing in front off the new farm in the Noordoostpolder, and at market.
 From the twelve different provinces of the Netherlands were customs and also sometimes traditional clothing taken to the Noordoostpolder.